Mic92/nixos-shell/README.md

 ## Terminating the virtual machine

+Type `Ctrl-a x` to exit the virtual machine.

-To quit a virtual machine run the `poweroff` command in the virtual machine console
+You can also run the `poweroff` command in the virtual machine console:

 ```console
 $vm> poweroff
 ```

-Or type in the qemu console (if tmux mode is used).
+Or switch to qemu console with `Ctrl-a c` and type:

 ```console
 (qemu) quit